-|Adam holding little Violet.|
+Adam holding little Violet.

 The nurses told us that somewhat soon we’ll be able to take turns holding both babies at the same time.
-We’re very excited, but nervous for this.
+We’re very excited, but nervous about this.
 It will be so much fun to have the twins together since they haven’t been since I was pregnant with them.
 Their incubators are next to each other, but still about 8 feet apart.
-We’re nervous for this though because the babies are still so little and holding them is kind of scary.
+We’re nervous about this though because the babies are still so little and holding them is kind of scary.